Key takeaways:

 5. Ubiquiti

-Ubiquiti is primarily known for its networking products but has expanded it’s security offerings in the form of its UniFi line.
-The company offers enterprise-grade security camera solutions that integrate with their networking ecosystem.
+Ubiquiti is primarily known for its networking products but has expanded its security offerings with its UniFi line.
+The company offers enterprise-grade security camera solutions that integrate with its networking ecosystem.
 Ubiquiti’s approach focuses on providing high-performance, scalable solutions for businesses of all sizes.

 UniFi security cameras include the following features: